 Employees who are part of your social media advocacy program consistently share quality content.
-This leads to opportunities for followers to engage with them, increasing their reach and impressions, and drives more awareness and engagement towards your brand.
+This leads to opportunities for followers to engage with them, increasing their reach and impressions, and driving more awareness and engagement towards your brand.

 Pro Tip: Companies considering a social media advocacy program, as well as those that have a mature program, can benefit from focused employee training.
 AMPlify Local offers one-day training throughout the United States and it is heavily focused on building and maintaining a social media advocacy program.

 Social media advocacy tools like GaggleAMP help organizations guide employees, too.
 Managers of your social media advocacy program can send requests to employees to carry out actions on social media, such as following influencers, sharing content, engaging with specific posts, and more.
 Employees in your program all volunteered to be there, so they’re willing to do these activities.
 They have to volunteer for each individual request as well.

 It’s all well and good educating employees on how to use social media, but if they don’t know who your company is or what it represents, they’re not going to know what to share.
 Ask yourself: Do all your employees understand why your business works the way it does?
 And do they know each of the major goals you’re trying to achieve?

 If the answer to either of these questions is ‘no’, that needs to change.
 Including this in your training is a huge benefit.
 Outline your business’ key goals and values, and share this information with your staff.